MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/isv-app-management.md

 A customer can request that data not be shared with the provider, in which case Microsoft will remove all data from that particular tenant within ISV Studio.

-To join the public preview of ISV Studio, navigate your browser to [https://aka.ms/ISVStudiopublicpreview](https://aka.ms/ISVStudiopublicpreview).
+To access the public preview of ISV Studio, navigate your browser to [https://aka.ms/ISVStudio](https://aka.ms/ISVStudio/).

 ## Pre-requisites